 I know you might have been putting this off, but it needs to be done sometime.
 Remove all the debris and dust.
 Make sure all the drain holes are unplugged so it doesn’t flood when you hose it down.

 TSP is a good substance to mix with water to remove accumulated oil and grease.
-Make sure you thoroughly clean and scrub the surface of your truck bed then hose it down.
+It’s best to make sure you thoroughly clean and scrub the surface of your truck bed then hose it down.

 Afterwards, wipe it all clean with a dry cloth and make sure the surface is 100% dry.